theeldruin/Writeups/cybercup_vms/muts.md

 Copy it to your computer
 - searchsploit -m linux/local/36746.c

 And send the file to the target machine.
-I used the above command:
+I used the above command to start a python server:
 - sudo python3 -m http.server 80

 On the target machine use this commands: